 At the time, I was about 44 years old and had a son who was 18.
 I played the mother in the story.
 For me to get into character was no problem.
 I had already experienced watching my son grow into a man.
 The thought of his passing at such a young age was difficult to imagine, but portraying this mom who lost her son was more than that.
 Each performance, as I became this woman, I could feel her pain and sympathize with her loss.
 It physically drained me and on the evening of our final performance when the curtain came down, I actually passed out from the physical and emotional exhaustion.

-I think of all the parents who have lost sons – all the sweethearts that had to move on – all the brothers and sisters of those fallen in battle and it touches my heart, not only because of the loss, but of the heroism involved.
-I imagine a telegram arriving to tell of the loss of a son or daughter.
+I think of all the parents who have lost sons and daughters – all the sweethearts that had to move on – all the brothers and sisters of those fallen in battle and it touches my heart, not only because of the loss, but of the heroism involved.
+I imagine a telegram arriving to tell of the loss of a child.
 I wonder how I would react if I was on the receiving end of that message.
 All of these men and women have given the supreme sacrifice for their countrymen.

 Some of them return home with artificial limbs.
 Some suffer for the rest of their lives with PTSD.
 Some will never be the same and many of them lose their lives.
 This is reason enough to give them the honor they deserve.
 Anyone who is willing to put his own life on the line to sacrifice for others definitely should be given special attention.